Best things to do in Ronda Spain: El Tajo de Ronda & Puente Nuevo, Plaza de Toros and Mirador de Aldehuela & Balcón del Coño.

 The Plaza del Socorro is a central square in the new part of Ronda.
 It is surrounded by many restaurants, bars and the church of the Virgen del Socorro.
 Its main point of interest is a beautiful fountain with a statue of Hercules.

 If you are driving to Ronda by car, the APK2 Plaza del Socorro parking will be the best choice.
-It is located very close to all the main tourist attractions of the city.
+It is located very close to all the main tourist attractions of the town.

 The perfectly preserved Old Town of Ronda is a place loved by couples and all those who like to be in the clouds.

 The true beauty of Ronda has been appreciated for many centuries by artists and writers (like Ernest Hemingway or Victor Hugo).
-The history of the city remembers the times of Celts, Greeks, Carthaginians and Arabs.
-Each of these civilizations has played a significant role in the history of Ronda – the effects are visible across the whole city.
+The history of the town remembers the times of Celts, Greeks, Carthaginians and Arabs.
+Each of these civilizations has played a significant role in the history of Ronda – the effects are visible across the whole town.

 You will definitely love walking around the old town of Ronda!